xanatnietor/classification_assignment/README.md

 # classification_assignment
 Classification assignment

+Please use the dataset given in this repository given that is already clean.

 If you do not have Python 3 (pip3) installed and you have a Linux OS, execute the following: brew install python3